Paul Geregye: Family

 Paul was born around 1206 into the gens Geregye as the son of Eth I, wo was Voivode of Transylvania earlier in 1200.
 He also had a younger brother, Geregye I, the ancestor of the Egervári family from Vas County.

 Paul married to an unidentified granddaughter of Palatine Pat Győr around 1228 (while her sister was the wife of Stephen Csák, Ban of Severin).
 Historian Attila Zsoldos considers Pat was among those noblemen, who were plotting to dethrone Andrew and crown his eldest son, the eight-year-old Béla in 1214.
 Following that he became disgraced in the royal court and was among the young Béla's supporters.
 The marriage between Paul and Pat's granddaughter was due to strengthen the relationship between Béla's partisans.
 They had four sons and a daughter.
 The eldest one Nicholas held important secular functions, while his younger brothers (Stephen, Geregye II and Eth II) supported his political ambition in Transylvania.
 Paul's only daughter Agnes became a nun at the Margaret Island following her husband's death.
 In 1276, Agnes claimed that she was approximately 50 years old in that year; presumably she was the couple's first-born child.
 According to the sources, Geregye and Eth were much more younger than their elder siblings (both Nicholas and Stephen reached adulthood by 1256); historian Attila Zsoldos considers it is possible that Paul married twice and the younger sons were born from his second marriage.
 A relative of Paul's wife, Conrad Győr filed a lawsuit against his second cousins, the wives of Paul Geregye and Stephen Csák, disputing the legitimacy of their ownership over Ilsva and Rahóca in Baranya County, respectively.
 In September 1258, Béla IV rejected Conrad's accusations citing the two lady were granted the aforementioned possessions via daughters' quarter during their wedding approximately thirty years ago.

-He inherited the kindred's possession from his father near the border of Vas and Zala County, where the Sárvíz stream flows to the Zala river.
+He inherited the kindred's possession from his father near the border of Vas and Zala County, where the Sárvíz stream flows to the Zala.
 Along with his nephew Barnabas, Paul also possessed inherited lands in the northeast part of Bihar County in Transylvania, the so-called "Berettyó lordship", which was composed of the villages Micske (Mișca), Poklostelek (Poclușa de Barcău), Láz (Chișlaz), Dienes and Sáncsi (present-day the territory belongs to the commune Chișlaz in Romania).